 My children will never have to concern themselves with that sort of thing.
 I took care of all the details for them in my letter of instructions.

-They’ll have enough heartache without all that too.
+They’ll have enough heartache without all the headache too.

 Writing your own obituary is I think one of the most constructive, life affirming exercises, that any adult over the age of 25 can do.